crustio/crust-wiki/docs/guarantor-guidance.md

 ## Explorer Validators
 * Click “Staking” in the top and click “Overview” or "Waiting"
-* Choose a validator and click it's icon in the validator list to copy the validator's Accound ID.
+* Choose a validator and click it's icon in the validator list to copy the validator's Account ID.

 ![gua](assets/gpos/copyaddress.png)